Electric Car Repairs & the Real Cost of Maintenance| Kia UK

 In the absence of an ICE, electric cars use an electric motor and battery, which have next to zero moving parts and require less maintenance.
 This also means that electric cars are less prone to damage or faults requiring electrical repairs.

 Along with the engine, the transmission in an EV is less complex.
 It offers direct drive through a single-speed reduction transmission.
-This replaces manual (with clutch), DCT (two clutches) and automatic transmissions.
+This replaces manual (with clutch), DCT (two clutches) and automatic transmission.
 All three of these are far more complex than EV transmissions and have numerous parts that can fail and require replacement or repair.

 The rest of the running components (i.e. suspension, steering, braking, wheel bearings etc.) are broadly the same as those in petrol or diesel cars.
 They should all be checked regularly as part of an electric car service to ensure they’re working correctly.